zaf/agitator/README.md

 A reverse proxy for the [FastAGI](https://wiki.asterisk.org/wiki/display/AST/AGI+Commands) protocol

-*Features:*
+**Features:**

-* Request based routing
+- *Request based routing*

-...Routes FastAGI sessions depending on the request URI.
+ Routes FastAGI sessions depending on the request URI.

-* TLS support
+- *Load balancing*

-...Offers strong encryption support for FastAGI sessions.
+ Distributes load evenly between FastAGI servers based on the number of active sessions.

-* Load balancing
+- *HA - Failover*

-...Distributes load evenly between FastAGI servers based on the number of active sessions.
+ Routes traffic to stand-by servers when main server is not reachable, or has reached the number of maximum allowed sessions.

-* HA - Failover
+- *TLS*

-...Can route traffic to stand-by servers when main server is not reachable, or has reached the number of maximum allowed sessions.
+ Offers strong encryption support for FastAGI sessions.

-* On the fly config reloading
+- *On the fly config reloading*

-...Routing rules can be reloaded/altered on the fly without restarting the proxy or dropping any connections.
+ Routing rules can be reloaded/altered on the fly without restarting the proxy or dropping any connections.

-* Syslog integration
+- *Syslog integration*

-...Can send logging and debug data to a syslog server.
+ Can send logging and debug data to a syslog server.

 To install:
 ```